Best Neighborhoods to Stay in Madrid | Where To Stay in Madrid

 The main reasons why you should definitely visit Madrid are the following:

-- Museums: Madrid boasts a mere infinite numbers of museums.
+- Museums: Madrid boasts a mere infinite number of museums.
 Even in the 2 years I lived there, I didn’t manage to visit them all.
 The most famous one is Museo Nacional El Prado.
 If you visit only 1 museum in Madrid, El Prado is the one!
 The permanent collection includes the most important names of the Spanish history of art: El Greco, Velázquez, Hieronymus Bosch, Goya… to name only a few.
 Other museums I enjoyed a lot are Reina Sofia Museum (holding Picasso’s Guernica painting), the Sorolla Museo, Thyssen Museum and the Caixa Forum.

 - Food: Madrid is the ultimate travel destination for foodies.
 Read more about traditional food to eat in Madrid here.